ElynnWang/learngit/readme.txt

 Git is a distributed control system.
-Git is free to download.
+Git is a free software.